quatoDEV/.github/profile/README.md

 ## [WELCOME//]

-Welcome to quatoDEV LLC!
+Welcome to cosmIT!
 This is a [NOT LICENSED] company which is mostly specialized in patching, drawing, designing and ETC.

 ### Most of the plus